dougEfresh/fireblocks-sdk-rs/README.md

 cp .env-sameple .env
 ```

-Edit .env and configure your API and secret key (in FIREBLOCKS_SECRET or FIREBLOCKS_SECRET_FILE).
+Edit .env and configure your API and secret key in FIREBLOCKS_SECRET or FIREBLOCKS_SECRET_FILE.
 You also need to create some whitlisted (see [tests/wallets.rs](./tests/wallets.rs) for details)

 Run tests:
 ```shell